 My language learning method relies on four stages: Begin by learning your language’s sound and spelling system, then learn 625 simple words using pictures.
 Next, use those words to learn the grammatical system of your language, and finally play, by watching TV, speaking with native speakers, reading books and writing.

 Keep in mind that different languages will take different amounts of time.
-The Foreign Service Institute makes language difficulty estimates for English speakers, and I’ve found their estimates are spot on – in my experience, Russian and Hungarian seem to take twice as much time as French, and I expect that Japanese will take me twice as long as Hungarian.
+The Foreign Service Institute makes language difficulty estimates [Ed. note: scroll down to the heading “FSI’s Experience with Language Learning”] for English speakers, and I’ve found their estimates are spot on – in my experience, Russian and Hungarian seem to take twice as much time as French, and I expect that Japanese will take me twice as long as Hungarian.
 For the purposes of this article, I’ll assume that you’re learning a Level 1 language like French, and you have a spare 30-60 minutes a day to dedicate to your language studies.
 If you’re studying something trickier or have different amounts of spare time, adjust accordingly.